mythril-hypervisor/mythril/README.md

 After building the multiboot2 application as described above, a linux kernel and initramfs must be added to the `scripts/` directory.
-The kernel must be named `vmlinuz` and the initramfs must be named `initramfs`. _Note that currently, copying these images in to the guest is very slow, so avoid using a large initramfs_.
+The kernel must be named `vmlinuz` and the initramfs must be named `initramfs`.
 Once in place, the hypervisor can be executed with:

 ```
 make qemu